melissa0191/-Gourmet-Guidebook--project/README.md

 # Project Pitch:

 ## Owner/s: [Melissa Velasquez Greene]

 ## Phase and Cohort: Flask Phase 5 SE111323

-## One sentence app description:Recipe Manager is a web application designed to help users manage their recipes.
+## App description:Recipe Manager is a web application designed to help users manage their recipes.
 Users can create, read, update, and delete recipes, as well as categorize them, search for recipes based on ingredients or categories, and rate recipes.

-## Domain Model: [Insert domain model image/link here]

 ## CRUD User Story